19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [Act 21 of 2013 wef 01/01/2014]

+(10) In this section —

+“head of a law enforcement agency” means —

+(a) in relation to the Singapore Police Force, the Commissioner of Police;

+(b) in relation to the Commercial Affairs Department, the Director;

+(c) in relation to the Central Narcotics Bureau, the Director;

+(d) in relation to the Corrupt Practices Investigation Bureau, the Director; and

+(e) in relation to any other law enforcement agency, its head or equivalent;

+“law enforcement agency” means —

+(a) the Singapore Police Force;

+(b) the Commercial Affairs Department;

+(c) the Central Narcotics Bureau;

+(d) the Corrupt Practices Investigation Bureau; and

+(e) any other department of the Government charged with the responsibility of investigating any offence specified in the First or Second Schedule to the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.

+[Act 52 of 2018 wef 01/01/2019]

 ## PART III

 IMPOSITION AND EXTENT OF TAX

 ### Goods and services tax

 7\.
-A tax to be known as Goods and Services Tax shall be charged in accordance with the provisions of this Act on the supply of goods and services in Singapore (including anything treated as such a supply) and on the importation of goods into Singapore.
+A tax to be known as Goods and Services Tax shall be charged in accordance with the provisions of this Act on the supply of goods and services (including anything treated as such a supply) and on the importation of goods.

 [UK VAT Act 1983, s.
 1]

+[Act 52 of 2018 wef 01/01/2019]

+[Act 52 of 2018 wef 01/01/2019]

 ### Scope of tax

 8\.—(1) Tax shall be charged on any supply of goods or services made in Singapore where it is a taxable supply made by a taxable person in the course or furtherance of any business carried on by him.

+(1A) Without affecting subsection (1), tax shall be charged on any Seventh Schedule supply where it is a taxable supply made by a taxable person in the course or furtherance of any business carried on by him.

+[Act 52 of 2018 wef 01/01/2019]

 (2) A person is a taxable person for the purposes of this Act while he is or is required to be registered under this Act.

 [25/96]

-(2A) A taxable supply is a supply of goods or services made in Singapore other than an exempt supply.
+(2A) A taxable supply is —

+(a) for subsection (1), a supply of goods or services made in Singapore other than an exempt supply; and

-[25/96]
+(b) for subsection (1A), a Seventh Schedule supply other than an exempt supply.

+[Act 52 of 2018 wef 01/01/2019]

 (3) Tax on any supply of goods or services is a liability of the person making the supply and (subject to provisions on accounting and payment) becomes due at the time of supply.